michaelheckmann/power-snap/README.md

 ## Alred Workflow

 Grab the latest workflow from the Releases page and install it.
 You can then use the `snap` keyword to take a screenshot.

+## Todos
+- [ ] Allow users to modify the options from the command line
+- [ ] Allow users to modify the options from the Alfred command